 The RC drilling intersected two new remnants of the buried Lower Till horizon.
 In the larger of these occurrences, the dispersal train ends abruptly along a line, now referred to as the "April Trend", that extends southeast from the historical April Au-Ag-As-Zn-Pb showing.
 The till in Hole 39 Hole, on the projected northern edge of the dispersal train 800 m southeast of the showing, was found to be particularly anomalous in these metals.
 The second, smaller remnant of the train was intersected in only one hole, No. 45 which was drilled 300 m due east of the April Showing.
 However, five consecutive samples spanning the entire preserved 12.8 m thickness of the till were strongly anomalous in Au-Ag-As-Zn-Pb, and pebbles containing abundant As, Zn and Pb sulphides were observed in some of these samples.
-The bedrock intercepts obtained from the RC drill holes indicated that the April Trend is coincident with a previously unknown, 200-300 m wide package of tuffs and volcaniclastic sediments whereas most of the drill area is underlain by basalt.
+The bedrock intercepts obtained from the RC drill holes indicated that the April Trend is coincident with a previously unknown, 200-300 m wide package of biotite-bearing sediments whereas most of the drill area is underlain by basalt.

-The diamond drill hole on the Blue Road Porphyry, No. ND-18-006, was drilled vertically a depth of 245 metres.
+The diamond drill hole on the Blue Road Porphyry, No. ND-18-006, was drilled vertically to a depth of 245 metres.
 It encountered the contact of the porphyry with the underlying volcanics at 120 m, indicating that the contact dips shallowly inward.
-Both the porphyry and volcanics were found to be pervasively sericitized and pyritized but the only mineralization of note in the porphyry was minor sphalerite and galena associated with later fractures.
+Both the porphyry and volcanics were found to be pervasively sericitized and pyritized but the only mineralization of note in the porphyry was minor sphalerite and galena associated with late fractures.
 However, a 6 m section of the volcanics 10 m below the porphyry averaged 0.11 gpt Au, 10.5 gpt Ag, 0.01% Cu, 0.57% Zn and 0.22% Pb.
 The Ag:Zn:Pb ratio in this zone is similar to that in the April Showing and till dispersal train but the Au content is much lower and As is absent.

-The Company drilled 11 additional RC holes, Nos.
+In April 2019, the Company drilled 11 additional RC holes, Nos.
 52 to 62, along the April Trend within 500 m of the April Showing to define this segment of the trend in more detail prior to initiating diamond drilling.
 This infill drilling closed the spacing of the RC holes from 300 m to 150-200 m.
-Three of the eleven holes were drilled directly on the April Trend and all three intersected the expected volcaniclastic sediments.
+Three of the eleven holes were drilled directly on the April Trend and all three intersected the expected biotitic sediments.
 The strong, thick, till-hosted Au-Ag-As-Zn-Pb anomaly that was previously intersected in Hole 45 was duplicated 150 m to the west in Hole 60.

-The Company completed six short diamond drill holes totaling 631 metres on two sections across the April Trend 150 and 600 m southeast of the April Showing.
-While nearby RC holes had intersected fertile tuffs and volcaniclastic sediments, most of the diamond drill holes intersected a block of infertile basalt that appears to have been structurally emplaced along cross faults.
-Importantly, however, Hole 06 intersected a graphitic mudstone horizon and, in the bottom 10 m of the hole, a volcaniclastic conglomerate unit containing angular fragments of both mudstone and volcanogenic sulphides including massive sphalerite (Zn sulphide).
-The presence of these strata strongly favours an Eskay Creek deposit model because the high-grade Au-Ag ore at Eskay Creek, where the Au and Ag are similarly associated with As, Zn and Pb, is volcanogenic and hosted mainly by graphitic mudstone and volcaniclastic conglomerate.
-Future drilling will therefore be guided by the Eskay Creek model.
+In August 2019, the Company completed six short diamond drill holes, APR-19-01 to 06, totaling 631 metres on two sections across the April Trend 150 and 600 m southeast of the April Showing.
+While nearby RC holes had intersected the fertile biotitic sediments, most of the diamond drill holes intersected infertile basalt Importantly, however, Hole 06 intersected a graphitic mudstone horizon and, in the bottom 10 m of the hole, a volcaniclastic conglomerate unit containing angular fragments of both mudstone and volcanogenic sulphides including massive sphalerite (Zn sulphide).
+The presence of these strata was interpreted to indicate an Eskay Creek deposit model for the sulphide mineralization because the high-grade Au-Ag ore at Eskay Creek, where the Au and Ag are similarly associated with As, Zn and Pb, is volcanogenic and hosted mainly by graphitic mudstone and volcaniclastic conglomerate.